Setting up users and roles

 If you are a super administrator or application administrator, you can delete users for the applications that you manage.

-Previous topic Understanding update pipelines Next topic Adding and modifying roles
+Previous topic Understanding data migration pipelines Next topic Adding and modifying roles